zhilinheobv/group3_project/Proposal (draft).md

  - Determining which dataset(s) to use and which attributes to use.
  - Data cleaning.
 Handling Missing values (If the attribute(s) contains missing values)
- - Plot the data to view the trend and determine de-trend stategy.
+ - Plot the data to view the trend.
  - Construct the models and plot them together.
+De-trending could be used to fit the data better.
  - A sample model can be expressed as: y<sub>t</sub> = 2X<sub>t-1</sub>-X<sub>t-2</sub>, where X is the matrix containing the predictors **Prev Close** and **Volume**.